 Getting good sleep is an important part of maintaining your health.
 Sleep disorders can interfere with your ability to perform at work, drive a car, and enjoy your life.
 WVU Medicine has combined the Jefferson Medical Center and Berkeley Medical Center Sleep Labs into a new sleep medicine center at Viking Way Commons in Martinsburg.

-The Center for Sleep Medicine at Viking Way Commons, operated by Berkeley Medical Center, provides services that identify and treat sleep-related disorders including:
+The Center for Sleep Medicine, a Department of Berkeley Medical Center, provides services that identify and treat sleep-related disorders including:

 - Sleep Apnea

 - Restless Leg Syndrome